BestTimesToVisit.com Logo

 MBTA Commuter Rail

-Cost:Fares vary by zone, typically ranging from $7 to $13 one-way.
-Monthly passes are available for frequent riders.
+Cost:Fares vary by zone, typically ranging from $7 to $13.50 one-way.
+Consider a round-trip ticket for savings.

-Tip:Download the MBTA mTicket app for easy ticket purchasing and to avoid long lines at the station.
+Tip:Download the 'mTicket' app for easy ticket purchase and to avoid long lines at the station.
 Be aware that weekend service can be less frequent than weekdays, so check schedules in advance.
-Don't assume trains run on time during peak rush hour; always factor in a buffer, especially if you have a connection to make.
+Don't be the person blocking the doors; wait for passengers to disembark before boarding.

 Cost:A single ride is $2.40 with a CharlieCard or CharlieTicket.
 A 7-day unlimited pass is $22.